mcasimir/meta-tags-helpers/README.md

 <%= meta_tags %>
 ```

-if you don't like the defaults you can overrides them passing other values as a parameter to the `meta_tags` helper.
+if you don't like the defaults you can override them passing other values as a parameter to the `meta_tags` helper.

 ``` erb